 Did You Know?

-The Jerry Rescue Monument located in historic Clinton Square is a dedication to William “Jerry” Henry, a Freedom Seeker from Missouri.
-He was arrested in Syracuse and planned to be returned into slavery, until brave abolitionists worked to assist him to freedom to Kingston, Ontario.
+The Jerry Rescue Monument, located in historic Clinton Square, is a dedication to William “Jerry” Henry, a Freedom Seeker from Missouri.
+He was arrested in Syracuse and planned to be returned into slavery, until brave abolitionists worked to assist him to freedom in Kingston, Ontario.

 The Central New York Freedom Trail is another significant historic movement.
 In fact, Syracuse was known as the “Great Central Depot” of the Underground Railroad of New York State.
 Thousands of Freedom Seekers traveled to Syracuse by canal, road, and railway on their journey to freedom.
 By the 1850s, Syracuse was known and celebrated as the “Free City” and the “Canada of the United States”.